Home > Future Students > Meet our Admission staff

 Associate Vice President for Undergraduate Admission

 I grew up in Machesney Park, Ill.
-At Rockford College, I earned my Bachelor of Science in Business Administration - Finance as well as my MBA in Management.
+At Rockford University, I earned my Bachelor of Science in Business Administration - Finance as well as my MBA in Management.

-My advice for you is to look at the entirety of what a college has to offer.
+My advice for you is to look at the entirety of what a university has to offer.
 Do not limit yourself by making assumptions about academic programs, student life or affordability without fully investigating these areas with an Admission representative.
-Definitely visit the college of your choice before making the final decision to enroll.
+Definitely visit the university of your choice before making the final decision to enroll.

 Little known fact: I was involved in a sting operation set up by the federal government.
 I aided the investigation that led to the arrest of a group of check counterfeiters.

 I grew up in Rockford, Ill.
 I graduated from Elmhurst College with a Bachelor of Arts in Interdisciplinary Communications, emphasis in Public Relations and Advertising.
 I am currently pursuing my Master's degree.

 Advice I can give you: Going to a university is a big decision, but don't get overwhelmed, enjoy it.
 Your university years will be the best of your life.